Difference Between Contango vs Backwardation

 What is Contango?

 Contango is said to take place where the future is above the expected future spot price, but the future price has to be the same as the spot on the expiry date.
-There are two types of contango –

 What is Backwardation?

-Backwardation is said to take place when the future is below the expected future spot price but the future price has to be the same as the spot on the expiry date.
-There are two types of Backwardation.
+Backwardation occurs when the future is below the expected spot price, but the future price has to be the same as the spot on the expiry date.

-Head to Head Comparison between Contango vs Backwardation (Infographics)
+Head To Head Comparison Between Contango vs Backwardation (Infographics)

-Below are the top 7 differences between Contango vs Backwardation
+Below are the top 7 differences between Contango vs Backwardation:

 Key Differences Between Contango vs Backwardation

-Let us discuss some of the major Difference Between Contango vs Backwardation
+Let us discuss some of the major Difference Between Contango vs Backwardation:

-- For Contango, the basis is negative i.e. The difference between the spot price and the futures price is the basis.
-As future price is greater than the spot price in Contango the basis is negative.
-As the future price is lessee than spot price in Backwardation the basis is positive in case of Backwardation.
+- For Contango, the basis is negative, i.e., The difference between the spot and futures prices is the basis.
+The basis is negative because the future price is greater than the spot price in Contango.
+As the future price is lessee than the spot price in Backwardation, the basis is positive in the case of Backwardation.

 - Let us understand the working of the curve by an example: